corb555/Geodata/README.md

 # Geodata
-Provides a programmitic interface that does place name lookups using a local database of the 20M entry geonames.org database.
+Provides a programmatic interface that does place name lookups using a local database of the 20M entry geonames.org database.

 <a name="features"></a>
 ## Features